vitadin/nvim-modular-kickstart/docs/tutorial/12-latex-setup.md

 **Navigate sections:**
 - Press `]]` to jump to next section
 - Press `[[` to jump to previous section
-- Press `\lt` to open table of contents, select section to jump
+- Press `<Space>lt` to open table of contents, select section to jump

 ### Example 4: Fix a Typo in PDF